mattmathis/safeCC/draft-mathis-tsvwg-safecc.md

 All application stacks must use connection caching, CC state caching or some other mechanism such that application workloads are prevented from causing persistent or repeated overlapping slowstarts.

-## Monotonic response
-The CCA should have monotonic response to all congestion signals that it responds to (loss, marks, delay, etc) otherwise it will have multiple stable operating points for the same network conditions.
-It would be likely to exhibit stable pathologies such as latecomer (dis)advantage.

 ## Freedom from starvation